 Scented candles often come with a description of an ingredient list.
 Unusual spices, oils, and ingredients that you may have never heard of, may not know, yet reading them feels seductively mysterious and sophisticated as they roll off your tongue – a sense of class and faraway lands.

 Vetiver, bergamot, coumarin, linalool, tolu basalm, neroli… these ingredients have been key notes of top-selling fragrances you’ve come to know of including Chanel, Dior, Givenchy, Guerlain and among those found in Osmothèque in Versaille – the largest fragrance archive in the world.
+Vetiver in particular has enamored some of the world's largest perfumeries: Tom Ford Grey Vetiver, Guerlain Vetiver are two that immediately come to mind.

 Below we quickly dive into Vetiver, one of the most popular masculine parfum of the past century and a key note within the Fyrian scented candle range.